IvanaX86/ultrasonic-autonavigating-bot/README.md

 ## How It Works

 1. Bot starts, waits 5 seconds for both processors to initialise
-2. Moves forward, checking ultrasonic range every second
+2. Moves forward, checking ultrasonic range multiple times every second (1 pulse every 61ms or so
 3. If obstacle detected within 30cm:
    - Tries turning right up to 47°
    - If still blocked, tries left instead